98 Hersey St, Hingham, MA 02043, USA

 Owned By: Town of Hingham

-This small, pretty, 26-acre park features a 0.32-mile trail extending through an open woodland.
+Burns Memorial Park in Hingham is a pretty, 26-acre property with a 0.32-mile trail that extends through an open woodland.
 Enjoy rocky outcroppings, stone walls, flowering shrubs, wetlands, and a small stream.

 Features